jasonribble/bitcoin-101/bitcoin-lightning-101.md

 - Who am I?
 - Why am I doing this?
+- What we **won't** talk about this presentation
 - What are you looking to get out of this?
-- What we **won't** talk about this presentation

-note: We are not talking about: other cryptocurrency, ETFs, technical jargon, monetary theory, humanitarian / moral implication of monetary control, the environment.
-If you wanted to talk bout Javier Mieli, the SEC, OP_CHECKTEMPLATEVERIFY, Mises, the history of monetary oppression, or how ASICS are may be leading us to sustainable energy, you are in the wrong place.
+note: My name is Jason.
+Online I go by Not Jason.
+I am here to try to provide a no bs way to look at Bitcoin for non-technical users.
+We are not talking about: other cryptocurrency, technical jargon, monetary theory, humanitarian / moral implication of monetary control, or the environment.
+If you wanted to talk about P2TR, Ludwig Von Mises, the CFA franc, or how ASICS are may be leading us to sustainable energy, you are in the wrong place.

 ---
 # The Punch Line